Mortgage navigation for non-traditional income

 1099 income is harder to document

-Traditional lenders prefer W-2 income
+Traditional lenders often prefer W-2 income

 Bank-statement and non-QM paths are not obvious

-Documentation requirements are confusing
+Documentation requirements can be confusing

 Couple reviewing home purchase finances